CodeSample15/Squiggly/README.md

     - [exprtk](https://github.com/ArashPartow/exprtk): Mathmatical equation string parsing
     - [SFML](https://github.com/SFML/SFML): Graphical frontend (creating a window, drawing frames to window)

 - For the Raspberry Pi console build, Squiggly also uses a [fork](https://github.com/CodeSample15/ST7735_TFT_RPI) of [this TFT device library](https://github.com/gavinlyonsrepo/ST7735_TFT_RPI) to interface with an external TFT screen device.
 The fork includes an in-memory screen buffer which is used for more consistent frame rates and more efficient data-writing.
+For input control, Squiggly uses a simple [joystick library](https://github.com/drewnoakes/joystick/tree/master) to get values from a USB controller.

 ## Example squiggly syntax:

-Test code can be found in the [/test_scripts](/test_scripts/) folder, but the general syntax looks like the following:
+Test code can be found in the [/test_scripts](/test_scripts/) folder, but here's a small sample of what Squiggly code looks like:

 ``` Python
 :VARS: {